Barton Hall: Concerts

 Barton Hall also serves as a concert venue for the Cornell Campus, with concerts produced by the Cornell Concert Commission.
-It has hosted acts such as The Grateful Dead, Santana, Ludacris, Bob Dylan, Death Cab For Cutie, Franz Ferdinand, The Cribs, Saint Motel, Daya, and The Flaming Lips.
+It has hosted acts such as the Grateful Dead, Santana, Ludacris, Bob Dylan, Death Cab For Cutie, Franz Ferdinand, the Cribs, Saint Motel, Daya, and the Flaming Lips.

 The Grateful Dead's concert at Barton Hall on May 8, 1977 is considered by some to be the greatest of their career.
 In 2011, a recording of the concert was one of 25 recordings selected that year for preservation in the National Recording Registry at the Library of Congress.
 The concert is available in full on the band's 2017 live album Cornell 5/8/77.

 Renovation

-In 2009–2011, Barton Hall underwent a $8 million renovation, including structural repairs, work on the gutters and masonry, and replacement of the roof and windows.
+In 2009–2011, Barton Hall underwent an $8 million renovation, including structural repairs, work on the gutters and masonry, and replacement of the roof and windows.

 Current uses

 Barton Hall now contains a 200 m track, basketball courts, the Hart Memorial Library, and the Wortham Museum.
 After the opening of Newman Arena, the building was remodeled into a premier indoor track facility.
 The Recaflex track features eight 42-inch lanes, one of the few indoor 200-meter tracks in the country with eight such lanes.
 Barton also contains a throwing cage with a cement circle and crusher dust landing sector surrounded by a 25 ft high chain link fence.
 The interior of the track has a Recaflex runway for the pole vault, two long and triple jump pits and multiple high jump areas.
 The track itself has a raised aluminum curb and a common finish line.

 Barton Hall is also home to the three ROTC Detachments on campus: Army, Navy, and Air Force.
 Each branch has a dedicated corner of the building where classes are held in their respective fields.
 Lead labs and drill labs also occur in Barton Hall whether on the track floor or within the detachment buildings themselves.

 Barton Hall also contains an indoor challenge course, that has similar elements to those found outside at the Hoffman Challenge Course owned and operated by Cornell Team & Leadership Center.
 The Barton Hall Challenge Course has several unique, exciting elements.